sherlifelix/blog/_posts/2019-02-13-top-6-cute-marine-underwater-animals.md

 thumbnail: /assets/img/Animals/clownFish.jpeg
 author_name: sachin
 published: true
-title: Top 5 cute marine / Underwater animals
+title: Top 5 cute sea / Underwater animals
 description: There are number of cute and beautiful fish in the ocean.
 In this list...
 keywords: >-
-  Cute Marine Animals , Underwater animals , Whale , Blue Angel , Clown Fish ,
-  Dolphin,  Sea Horse
+  Cute Underwater Animals ,  Cutest fish in the world , Underwater animals , Whale , Blue Angel , Clown Fish , Dolphin,  Sea Horse  , Cutest Sea Animals in the world
 blog_category: Nature
 ---